-Did you know there are more than 80 yypes of autoimmune disorders?
-No, I promise not to list all of them.
+Did you know there are many more than 80 types of autoimmune disorders?
+So I promise not to list all of them.
 I will briefly cover the more common autoimmune diseases that I haven’t written about in the past.
-I have recently written about Rheumatoid Arthritis, Sjogren’s Disease and several hubs on Lupus so you can read detailed information on those diseases.
+Some of the most well-known autoimmune diseases are Rheumatoid Arthritis, Sjogren’s Disease, and Systemic Lupus, so there is a wealth of information on the internet.
+You can read detailed information on those diseases.

-In the normal person, the body’s immune response protects them from invading diseases and infections.
-In a person with an autoimmune disorder things have gone haywire.
-Your body doesn’t recognize invaders from your healthy tissue, so your white blood cells or T cells attack healthy organs.
+In a normal person, the body’s immune response protects them from invading diseases and infections.
+In a person with an autoimmune disorder, things have gone haywire.
+Your body doesn’t recognize invaders from your healthy tissue, your white blood cells or T cells attack healthy organs.
 They can virtually affect every part of your body.
-These diseases usually attack women, particularly African-American and Native-American women.
+These diseases usually attack women, particularly prevalent in African-American and Native-American women.